Claim long service leave

 The cap rate is reviewed before 1 July each year.
 At this time, the Minister fixes the cap for the following financial year.

-A cap of $1,980 per week applies to all worker claims, and employer claims for reimbursement, paid by QLeave during the financial year of 1 July 2019 to 30 June 2020.
+A cap of $1,980 per week applies to all worker claims, and employer claims for reimbursement, paid by QLeave from 1 July 2019.
+There have been no changes to the claim cap for 2020-21 financial year.